data-commons-alpha/data-commons/pages/admin/documentation_overview.md

 ---

 ## Documentation Goals
 The Data Commons-Alpha (DCA) proof of concept was created on Amazon Web Services cloud architecture.
 A future version of DCA may be hosted in the Microsoft Azure cloud, and this documentation will be updated accordingly.
-A detailed version of the AWS Virtual Private Cloud (VPC) will not be included here for security purposes, but will be released as needed (hit the Feedback link to request it).
-DCA currently provides the following tools/capabilities that can be used to explore and perform analysis on data:

-* [JupyterHub](https://jupyter.org/hub) - JupyterHub brings the power of notebooks to groups of users
+This documentation is divided into the following categories:

+* Architecture: an overview of the DCA cloud architecture will be described along with recommended free training and installation guides from AWS and other resources.
+* Tools: DCA provides two primary ways to interact with loaded data.
+1. [The Littlest JupyterHub](https://tljh.jupyter.org/en/latest/) provides a Jupyter notebook interface for general purpose programming in the R and Python languages.
-* [pgweb](http://sosedoff.github.io/pgweb) - Cross-platform client for PostgreSQL databases
+2. [pgweb](http://sosedoff.github.io/pgweb) - Cross-platform client for PostgreSQL databases
-* [AWS Redshift](https://aws.amazon.com/redshift/) - AWS hosted columnar optimized data warehouse

-## AWS Redshift
-Redshift was used for the datastore, but a traditional relational database such as MySql, PostgreSQL, or Microsoft SQL Server would have been more appropriate considering the initial data (America Serves) put into DCA was not very large.
-Redshift is optimized for a [columnar](https://docs.aws.amazon.com/redshift/latest/dg/c_columnar_storage_disk_mem_mgmnt.html) schema that can scale for very large datasets.
-Primary and Foreign key constraints are recognized in redshift and used for query planning, but the constraints are not enforced.
-Therefore, the purpose of the database (i.e. OLTP vs OLAP) should be considered when choosing to use Redshift.
-In general, Redshift should be used for OLAP/large datasets and AWS Relational Database Services (RDS) should be used for OLTP.
+* Security: Security best practices such as Secure Socket Layer (SSL) encryption for data in transit, least privilege user accounts, network segmentation, among other technical security controls
+* Data Load: [The AWS provided Schema Conversion Tool(SCT)](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Welcome.html) provides an easy and efficient way to bulk transfer data into the cloud.
+An overview of the SCT and how it is used to transfer data will be demonstrated.